Program OverviewPrinter Friendly

-This program includes over 400 hours of placement in and around Greater Toronto Area jails, group homes, community centres, courthouses and schools.
+This program will include more than 400 hours of placement in and around Greater Toronto Area jails, group homes, community centres, courthouses and schools.

 - Active participation in the Community and Justice Services program is essential as you'll learn counselling, case management, risk assessment, care and control, and crisis and suicide intervention skills.

-- The third and fourth semesters include field placements two days a week, with the other three days spent in class.
+- The third and fourth semesters will include field placements two days a week, with the other three days spent in class.

 - The Community and Justice Services program has forged connections to the field that will provide you with an exceptional field placement learning experience and employment opportunities.

 - Hands-on experience, work with diverse client groups in a variety of settings, and exposure to the criminal justice and community services field will open doors to the employment market.

-As a Community and Justice Services graduate, you will demonstrate the ability to:
+As a Community and Justice Services graduate, you'll demonstrate the ability to:

 - Communicate and work in a manner consistent with professional ethics and practice as well as a respect for self, others, and relevant law, policies and legislation;

 - Employ all relevant static and dynamic safety and security techniques to ensure the protection of the public, staff and clients in institutional, residential and community settings;

 - Intervene with clients, individually and in groups, to address and manage barriers to promote inclusion, positive growth and personal development;

 - Assist in the prevention, management and resolution of conflict, crises and emergency situations using intervention strategies as prescribed by relevant legislative requirements and industry certification and/or standards;